-- Is instruction/intervention delivered with fidelity?
-Checklist of steps/script for implementation accuracy; obser - Is intervention of this intensity yielding adequate progress? - Progress monitoring data collected weekly or bi-weekly; consideration of level of score plus "slope" or rate of improvement - Given data regarding progress, what should be done about the intervention (continue, strengthen, expand/generalize, change, discontinue)?
-What if "promising" (but not yet effective) intervention; when to intensify ("decision rules") - Does the student have a disability? (i.e., is there evidence of an inadequate response to evidence-based interventions of increasingly greater intensity, delivered with - Documentation of interventions provided, with fidelity, and accompany progress monitoring data - Are our decisions (not just the tests or measures we use) valid?
-Is a decision defensible on the basis of the technical adequacy of the methods used to make it (assessment measures, decision rules), the manner in which methods were applied, and the outcome to which the decision will lead?
+- What decisions do we make? - Do tiered services (instruction, intervention) meet evidence standards? - Is Tier 1 instruction/behavior management achieving the agreed-upon student performance standard (what standard)? - Which students are at risk for failure (Tier 1 inadequate)? - What variable(s) should be addressed by Tier 2 and 3 interventions?
+What intervention(s) are likely to successfully address these variables? - Is instruction/intervention delivered with fidelity? - Are students who are receiving interventions making adequate progress?
+Given data regarding progress, what should be done about the intervention (continue, strengthen, expand/generalize, change, discontinue)? - Does the student have a disability? (i.e., is there evidence of an inadequate response to evidence-based interventions of increasingly greater intensity, delivered with fidelity?) - Are our decisions (not just the tests or measures we use) valid? - Is a decision defensible on the basis of the technical adequacy of the methods used to make it (assessment measures, decision rules), the manner in which methods were applied, and the outcome to which the decision will lead?